TUART

 Some challenges which face tuart rehabilitation around the Ludlow Tuart Forest are a proliferation of invasive lilies and water moulds causing dieback like in the Jarrah Forest.
 Several new species of dieback have also been identified in the tuart woodland reducing nutrient uptake in their roots.
 The western grey kangaroo (Macropus fuliginosus) particularly likes young tuart leaves which reduces new growth.
 All these stressors, as well as 180 years of cattle grazing, are severely affecting tuart recovery in this unique forest.

 Tuart trees are a unique and beautiful addition to the Swan Coastal Plain, they are big but rare trees around Perth becoming progressively larger and more numerous heading down the South coast, right along the main highway.
 There's no register for tuarts, I suppose it's because they only live on the Swan Coastal Plain which is relatively urbanised and little forest management takes place, more urban planning.
 Nevertheless I have my own database and from years of measuring them I can say that the largest are indeed found in the Tuart Forest National Park and surrounding farmland.
 For many years I neglected hunting there, thinking I had explored the area fully.
 Since 2020, I've been back again and found over 10 new giants all in a small section of forest and adjacent farmland in an area I'm calling Tuart Grove.
 This small section of forest is not even 1 km² and has not been logged with many old giants and fallen relics having made this area home for thousands of years.
-In fact, 13 of the 20 biggest tuarts are recorded in this grove!
-These finds have replaced all but the Wonnerup and Grey Giant from my previous lists, (the two tuarts I did not discover).
+In fact, over half of the twenty biggest tuarts are recorded in this grove!
+These 2020 finds have replaced all but the Wonnerup Giant from my previous lists, still the champ!
 Indeed, in 2022 I noticed a massive bleached white trunk in the distance which I initially hoped was a single trunk in Tuart Grove.
 Experience has almost always proved on closer inspection to be two trees close by.
-When I arrived however and saw a single solid bleached white trunk I thought this tuart could be the largest.
+When I arrived however and saw a single solid bleached white trunk I thought could be the largest tuart.
 I named this tuart the Iron Giant, I believe it was the largest tuart until it lost one of its three main limbs.
-With several fallen relics in Tuart Grove, I believe about 10 tuarts known have reached 100 m³ in volume.
-Driving down to the tuart forest, I'm always excited by the experience.
-I find it extraordinary that the main tourist road, Tuart Drive goes through the forest at highway speed, a challenging pace to appreciate these trees.
-I'm not sure people realise that this forest is the last and finest stand of tuart forest left in the world.
+With several fallen relics in Tuart Grove, I believe about 15 tuarts known have reached 100 m³ in volume, including four 2025 discoveries, the Ghostly, Durable, Stone and Soaring Giant, as well as the now rediscovered Lost Giant.
+All these last mentioned tuarts are from a new hot spot I'm calling the Wonnerup Grove, named for the mighty Wonnerup Giant.
+These relics, like Tuart Grove were left alone while the surrounding forest was cleared for farming, later abandoned and in 1987 included within Tuart Forest National Park.
+In 2025 I went back on an old track in Wonnerup Grove I'd been on decades ago remembering there were nice but not especially large tuarts there.
+On revisiting this walk, there was nothing remarkable except one I thought had any significance, although it had a relatively narrow trunk.
+It turned out to be the tallest tuart, the first over 50 m tall and just over 100 m³ in total volume!
+It also had a huge eagle nest 38 m up.
+I named this new discovery the Soaring Giant, only 300 m south of the Wonnerup Giant, and 350 m east of the Lost Giant.
+Only a few hundred metres east are even larger tuarts hiding away in this tiny grove!